Rangers Protect Park Visitors & Natural Resources

 Education: Rangers provide natural resource education programs for park visitors of all ages at Lee County sites and school-aged children at school sites.

 Code enforcement: Park rangers are required to obtain Code Enforcement Certification and follow the Standards of Ethics for Code Enforcement Officials and Courtroom Procedures and Presentations.
-Rangers work closely with local law enforcement like the Lee County Sheriff’s Office and Florida Fish and Wildlife.
+They work closely with local law enforcement like the Lee County Sheriff’s Office and Florida Fish and Wildlife.

 Geocaching in the Parks!